The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 • Origin: The geographical origin of the coffee beans can influence the flavor profile.
 For instance, African coffees are often fruity and wine-like, while Latin American coffees tend to have a balanced flavor with nutty or chocolatey notes.

 • Roast date: Freshness is key when it comes to coffee.
-Look for fresh coffee beans that have been roasted within the past two weeks.
+Look for fresh coffee beans roasted within the past two weeks.

 • Roast level: Light to medium roasts are typically recommended for pour-over coffee.
-Light roasts allow the coffee's inherent flavors to shine, while medium roasts offer a balance between the coffee’s natural flavors and the flavors developed during roasting.
+Light roasts allow the coffee's inherent flavors to shine, while medium roasts balance the coffee's natural flavors and those developed during roasting.

 If pre-ground coffee is the only option available, aim for a grind size similar to granulated sugar.
-However, keep in mind that pre-ground coffee may not provide the same freshness and flavor complexity as freshly ground coffee.
+However, pre-ground coffee may not provide the same freshness and flavor complexity as freshly ground coffee.

-FYI: If you’re looking for a bold, authentic twist to your coffee, try it with the bold new flavored coffee blends from Bones Coffee.
+FYI: If you want a bold, authentic twist to your coffee, try it with the bold new flavored coffee blends from Bones Coffee.
 Brewing it with the pour-over method is the way to bring out the powerful flavors and aromas.
-It’s like having a coffee trip—seriously.
+It's like having a coffee trip—seriously.

 How to Make Pour-Over Coffee the Right Way

-To start with, you have to get the measurements right.
-The coffee-to-water ratio, as well as the temperature of the water, can significantly impact the taste and quality of the final brew.
+First, you must get the measurements right.
+The coffee-to-water ratio and the water temperature can significantly impact the taste and quality of the final brew.

-The standard coffee ratio for pour-over coffee is 1:15 to 1:17, meaning for every gram of coffee, you should use 15 to 17 grams of water.
+The standard pour-over coffee ratio is 1:15 to 1:17, meaning you should use 15 to 17 grams of water for every gram of coffee.
 However, this ratio can be adjusted based on personal preference.

-If you prefer a stronger, more robust cup of coffee, you might opt for a 1:14 ratio.
+If you prefer a stronger, more robust cup of coffee, consider a 1:14 ratio.
 Conversely, if you prefer a lighter, more delicate flavor, a 1:18 ratio might be more suitable.
 The table below summarizes the ratios you should use for different strengths of pour-over coffee.

 Coffee Strength